nitin9977/Calc/README.md

 # Calc

-basic android application for a calc
+#Basic android application for a calc